MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/digital-experience-solution.md

 * Security for content and data is critical to maintain, and breaches are inherent risks.
 * Monetization tactics can be challenging to integrate and personalize, leading to poor experiences that erode trust in the brand.

-> Increased demand for live stream events is here to stay with compelling live stream content critical to audience retention.
+> Increased demand for live stream events is here to stay with compelling content critical to audience retention.

 > Social responsibility is playing a growing role in brand reputation with eco-friendliness and accessibility awareness.

 ### Benefits